 Maryland Weather: Cooler Friday...warmer by Sunday

-BALTIMORE -- Clouds have moved back into the area this evening and overcast skies are expected through tonight.

-Temperatures tonight will be warmer than recent nights falling to the low/mid-30s across most areas.

-Expect dry conditions on Friday.
-No travel issues are expected across the region with cooler temps.
-Highs will reach the low to mid 40s during the afternoon.
+BALTIMORE -- Your Friday is starting off with temperatures above freezing.
+Lots of mid to upper 30s across Maryland.
+Highs will only reach the low to mid 40s during the afternoon.
 Friday night will be cool with lows in the 30s.

-Clouds may clear briefly during the day Friday but overcast skies will return Friday night and Saturday.
+Clouds may clear briefly during the second half of the day but overcast skies will return tonight and Saturday.

 Saturday will be warmer with highs in the low 50s.
 Nighttime lows will be in the 30s.